wiseman-timelord/Chat-Gradio-Gguf/README.md

 8. Possibility of artifacts, the AI mentioned this, I want to see how feasable it is first.
 9. It would be great to have a Auto/Quick/Think toggle, so as to have some pre-configured 1b model or the likes be able to do a quick assessment of, if the request is simple or complete, to then, disable think for simple tasks and enable think for complex tasks, and additionally we would want to have it assess context/batch lengths, if the user additionally has those set to auto.
 Other settings could also be determined through this auto feature pre-prompt system.
 Needs brainstorming.
 10. Image reading (this would additionally require vllm, which could switch for such iterations involving image reading).
 So, the spanner in the works is we would need VLLM, but even then AI has ALWAYS failed at implementing this so far.
+11. Release a v1 legacy release. v1 legacy version retaining, Windows 7-11 and ubuntu 22-25, compatiblity.
+Possibly something like Corqui would have to be stripped from it, to reduce complexity, relying on built-in TTS only.
+Additionally a checkover of the scripts, and removal of dead code, and upgrading of flimsy code.

 # Development for v1...
 More testing was done, the restults were not good, moved on to v2...